codess-aus/DP-100/Experiment.md

 Finally, you can use the publish_pipeline method to publish the pipeline.
 This creates a REST endpoint that can by accessed by external users.

 You should not save the pipeline to a YAML file.
 You use this option to export the pipeline steps and then import them into another system.

+You can use the OpenCensus Python library to forward Azure Machine Learning logs to Application Insights to provide advanced pipeline monitoring, tracing, and metrics tracking.
+To do this, you define a Custom Dimensions dictionary which provides field names for your logging data.
+These fields can then be specified in Application Insight queries.

+**run_type** field to differentiate between training and scoring runs.
+In machine learning, you train a model by applying an algorithm to input data.
+Scoring is the process of using a trained model to predict future values.
+**step_id** field to focus on a specific issue.
+This allows you to view details for a specific step.
+For example, you could query the logs for all entries with the same step_id.
+**parent_run_id** field to view logs for all steps over time.
+Pipelines are machine learning workflows composed of individual steps.
+By querying the parent_run_id, you can view information for all steps that are part of a run.